-Did you know of children ages two to 11 have had at least one cavity?
+Did you know 42% of children ages 2-11 have had at least one cavity?
 There’s a good chance that your child will need a tooth filling before they reach adolescence.
-Our pediatric dentists offer routine restorative care like tooth fillings to help protect children’s growing smiles.
+Fortunately, aside from teeth cleanings, our Hudsonville, MI, pediatric dentist also offers restorative dental care like tooth fillings to help protect children’s growing smiles.

-Let’s take a look at a few steps you can take to prepare for your child’s first tooth filling.
+Here are a few steps you can take to prepare for your.

 1. Remain Calm